Wayne Worcester

-Wayne Worcester is an American journalist, author, and professor.
+Wayne Alan Worcester (September 5, 1947 – July 1, 2026) was an American journalist, author and academic.
 He graduated from the University of New Hampshire and Columbia University Graduate School of Journalism and worked as a reporter and magazine writer.
-He became a journalism professor at the University of Connecticut in 1987.
+Worcester became a journalism professor at the University of Connecticut in 1987.
 He is the author of a series of Sherlock Holmes novels.

 Professional life

 Worcester was a news reporter for The Providence Journal in Providence, Rhode Island for over a decade before he joined the faculty at the University of Connecticut as a journalism professor in 1987.
 He reported on the Bonded Vault heist, a 1975 theft of more than $30 million worth of valuables from safe deposit boxes mostly belonging to the Patriarca crime family.
 He began working as a journalism professor in 1987 at the University of Connecticut in Storrs, Connecticut.

-Personal life
+Personal life and death

-Worcester has been diagnosed with narcolepsy and has been featured in national media coverage of the illness, including NBC News.
+Worcester was diagnosed with narcolepsy and was featured in national media coverage of the illness, including NBC News.
+He died in Hartford, Connecticut, on July 1, 2026, at the age of 78.